 Alpe d’Huez, Mont Ventoux, the Muur van Geraardsbergen… the Kogashi Forest.
-You probably know the first three so here’s a closer look at a mountain road that’s packed with passionate fans when the Japan Cup comes along.
+You probably know the first three so here’s a closer look at a mountain road that’s packed with passionate, knowledgeable fans when the Japan Cup comes along.

 There’s little traffic and what vehicles there are can be alarmingly quiet.
 High ownership of electric cars may be something to cheer about but it means a vehicle approaching from behind can be hard to notice until it glides past.
 It’s not necessarily dangerous, more a cultural adjustment to tune the ears to the sound of the tires.

 The Race: the Japan Cup has made this climb famous.
 The world championships took place on this circuit in 1990 – the car park where the climb proper has a monument – and the Japan Cup road race started in 1992.
-Ever since the event has grown and attracts large, passionate crowds.
-Having suggested a similarity to Alpe d’Huez or Mont Ventoux at the top the closest likeness is probably the the Alto de Arrate above Eibar in the Basque Country as it’s full of knowledgeable, enthusiastic fans who have made their way to see the race as opposed to hundreds of thousands of holidaymakers hoping for a show and don’t care that much for the sport of cycling.
-In the Kogashi forest it’s applause and cheers here rather than selfie-sticks and jeers.
+Ever since the event has grown and attracts large, enthusiastic crowds.
+Having suggested a similarity to Alpe d’Huez or Mont Ventoux at the top the closest likeness is probably the the Alto de Arrate above Eibar in the Basque Country as it’s full of fans who have made their way to see the race as opposed to hundreds of thousands of holidaymakers hoping for a show.
+In the Kogashi forest it’s applause and cheers rather than selfie-sticks and jeers.

 The Japan Cup attracts several World Tour teams.
 Their presence is telling, those with prominent manufacturers are there with Cannondale-Drapac, Trek-Segafredo, BMC Racing and Lampre-Merida are there and if title sponsors Sky or Orica-BikeExchange have no interest in the Japanese market, their bike sponsors Pinarello and Scott surely do.
 The fans are legion and many have high-end bikes and here is a good way for the bike companies to connect with customers.

-Ride more: you can lap the same 10km circuit as the Japan Cup road race but there’s plenty more to explore.
+Ride more: you can lap the same 10km circuit as the Japan Cup road race as much as you want but there’s plenty more to explore.
 Japan has coastal plans and a spine of mountains running along its length.
 Head west or north from here for more climbing with woodland, river gorges, terraced rice fields and traditional architecture.
-All the roads are smooth, drivers courteous and there are regular places to buy food, and out of hours the silent army of vending machines supply hot and cold drinks.
-Return to the city of Utsunomiya to refuel with gyoza, these dumplings are the local speciality.
+Aim for Nikko is one tip but via some smaller roads.
+All the roads are smooth, drivers courteous and there are regular places to buy food, and out of hours the silent army of vending machines supply drinks.
+Return to the city of Utsunomiya to refuel with gyoza, these dumplings are a local speciality.

-Travel and access: Utsunomiya sits on the highspeed Shinkansen line north of Tokyo and is less than an hour’s ride from the capital.
+Travel and access: Utsunomiya sits on the high speed Shinkansen (bullet train) line north of Tokyo and is less than an hour’s ride from the capital.
 Bikes are accepted on the trains but under conditions, the bike needs to be wrapped in a light pouch rather than a bulky case.
 The Tohoku Expressway offers fast access from Tokyo too.
 It’s roughly a 20-30 minute ride from the city to the Kogashi forest.

 Main photo by Flickr’s Kenichiro Matahara